hydraulic-software/conveyor/guidebook/docs/configs/index.md

 A piece of config like this can be generated with the `conveyor keys generate` command ( see [Keys and certificates](keys-and-certificates.md)).
 It will normally be placed in your `defaults.conf` file, but can be placed anywhere or imported from the environment (see the [HOCON extensions](hocon-extensions.md) page for details).
-On macOS, Conveyor will try to store the random string in the system default login keychain (see [Keys and certificates: Keyrings](keys-and-certificates.md#keyrings)).
+On macOS, Conveyor will try to store the random string in the system default login keychain (see [Keys and certificates: Root key in Keyring](keys-and-certificates.md#macos-root-key-in-keyring)).
 The randomly chosen words aren't used as a private key directly.
 Instead, they're used to derive any other keys that aren't explicitly provided.
 The following keys can be derived from this root entropy (randomness) are: